sheynkman-lab/Long-Read-Proteogenomics/modules/PI_ProteinInferenceAnalysis/README.md

-# Long REad SMARTLinkCSS
+# ProteinInferenceAnalysis
-*Description of the module*
+This custom module compares the protein group results from MetaMorpheus searches using different refernce databases.
+The comparison of protein groups can elicudate differences, strengths and weaknesses of the reference databases used.

 ## Input
-- A
+- 2 x AllProteinGroups.tsv
-- B
+- accession mapping file

 ## Output
-- C
-- D
+- excel file containing categories of protein group comparisons (matching, simpler for one model db, partially overlapping or distinct)

 ## Soure Module(s)
+- 2x MetaMorpheus
-- None
+- AccessionMapping

 ## Target Module(s)
 - None

 ## Dependencies:
-- None
+- Python Packages (pandas, numpoy and default dict)

 ## Threads
-- None
+- Any

 ## Original Source
 - None